ahmedkaludi/push-notification/readme.txt

 = 1.35 (06 June 2024) =
 * Fixed: On the install banner, the yes or no option is not showing.  #112
 * Fixed: Php error's on user end. #111

-= 1.34 (31 May 2024) =
-* Added: Ability to change default Notification icon URL #90
-* Added: Option to customise the push notification banner. #76
-* Enhancement: Add loader on campaigns pagination #92
-* Enhancement : Make checkboxes selection on its label clicked #91
-* Fixed: Notice: Trying to get property 'slug' of non-object #97
-* Fixed: Conflict issue with ultimate membership notification. #109

 1.33.1 (09 May 2024)
 Fixed: Issue with plugin activation. #103